octoblu/microblu_ws/README.md

   	Serial.print(skynetclient.read());
 }
 ```
-This can be seen in our Firmata sketch paired with the Node example in the node_client directory. (see also: https://www.npmjs.org/package/skynet-serial)
+This can be seen in our Firmata sketch paired with the Node example in the node_client directory. (see also: https://www.npmjs.org/package/skynet-serial) NOTE: This sketch requires the new Arduino 1.5 IDE! http://arduino.cc/en/main/software

 LICENSE
 -------